Software & Tools

 Best for: Estheticians who already use Square POS and want basic scheduling attached to their payment system.

 Limitations: No client records beyond basics.
 No Skin SOAP notes.
-No treatment programs.
+No treatment plans.
 No real website — just a booking page.
 Limited customization.
 Processing fees add up with higher-ticket services.

 Compare SpaSphere vs Square →